 Lewter-Milliken, Martiros, Meinhart, Nigrelli, Powell, E.Stalions, Wilkerson

-Barnett, Brosend, A. Brown, R. Hagewood, Jobe, McDonald, Radcliffe, A. Stalions, Rich, Stewart, Waybright, Worn
+Barnett, A. Brown, Bumbach, Engel, Keeton, King, McDonald, Perry, Polythress, Radcliffe, Robinson, A. Stalions, Standish, Rich, Waybright, Worn

 The mission of the Division of Humanities at Martin Methodist College is to enhance the liberal arts education of Martin Methodist College students by offering a variety of courses in art, music, language, composition, literature, drama, religion, and philosophy.
 While some students will investigate these disciplines at a deeper level in academic majors preparing for specific future careers, all students will be introduced to these subject areas in the general education core.
 Through these course offerings the Division of Humanities hopes to: